d-morrison/vax.eff/README.md

 [![DOI](https://zenodo.org/badge/418353512.svg)](https://zenodo.org/badge/latestdoi/418353512)
 <!-- badges: end -->

-Code to implement the simulation analysis from  "Estimating Vaccine Effectiveness from Linking Population-Based Health Registries: Some Sources of Bias", by Ron Brookmeyer and Doug Morrison (AJE 2022)
+Code to implement the analyses from  "Estimating Vaccine Effectiveness from Linking Population-Based Health Registries: Some Sources of Bias", by Ron Brookmeyer and Doug Morrison (AJE 2022)